victronenergy/venus-html5-app/README.md

 ## 1. Functionality

+### 1.1 Documentation per Box

+`Boxes` are the various designed visualisation: there is a Battery box, a Generator box, a Shorepower box, and so forth.

-How certain devices are visualised/rendered on HTML5, what topics are used, and similar information is documented in three places:
+How certain devices are visualised/rendered on HTML5, ie. in to what box(es), and what topics are used for what parameter, and more is documented in three places:

 - [TOPICS.md](https://github.com/victronenergy/venus-html5-app/blob/master/TOPICS.md)
 - [wiki/Translating system components into the HTML5 app](https://github.com/victronenergy/venus-html5-app/wiki/Translating-system-components-into-the-HTML5-app.)
 - [wiki/Dashboard overview](https://github.com/victronenergy/venus-html5-app/wiki/Dashboard-overview)

-### 1.?
-Handling disconnects
+### 1.2 Handling disconnects

 When devices are disconnected from the GX Device, see [this issue](https://github.com/victronenergy/venus-html5-app/issues/49) for what happens on the D-Bus.